Early Bird

 “No one on council?”

-“No, they don’t think NDAs apply to them because they’re elected and not staff.”
+“No. They don’t think NDAs apply to them because they’re elected and not staff.”

-“Council knows what’s at stake here, Frankie.
-The province has been firm that if we let the cat out of the bag, that could affect our settlement.
+“Council already knows what’s at stake here, Frankie,” he said.
+“The province has been firm that if we let the cat out of the bag it could affect our settlement.
 That’s why we gotta get ahead of Crusty’s fuckup.”

 “Well I’m not gonna lie to no one.”

-Frankie pulled his lips tight to his teeth to keep him from letting out any verbal anger.
-He couldn’t look Cornelius in the eyes just yet, so his eyes darted about the room to give the rage a few more seconds to dissipate.
-Cardboard boxes of paper bingo cards and colourful dabbers were stacked on the wall to his right and Cornelius’ left, overflow from the storage room.
-Grainy colour photos from various historic bingo occasions blown up to fit big frames were hung on all the walls.
-Frankie posed in many of them with past big winners and dignitaries from bygone eras.
-His anger quickly ebbed into a gentle sadness, which was sometimes harder to deal with, especially without booze.
+Frankie clenched his teeth to keep from letting out any more swear words.
+He was embarrassed by his own outburst moments earlier.
+But he couldn’t yet look Cornelius in the eyes and so he glanced around the room to give the rage a few more seconds to dissipate.
+Cardboard boxes of paper bingo cards and colourful dabbers were stacked up the wall to his right, overflow from the storage room.
+Grainy colour photos from various historic bingo occasions, blown up to fit big frames, hung on all the walls.
+In many of them, Frankie posed with past big winners and dignitaries from bygone eras.

-“Just do one of those posts you always do the day of bingo,” Cornelius said.
-He seemed looser too, for the moment.
-“You’re always good at getting people psyched up.
+“Just do one of those posts you always do the day of bingo.
+You’re always good at getting people psyched up.
 Remind them of the big jackpot.”

 “They don’t got aunties down in Toronto?
 Aunties who play bingo?”